avalanche-foundation/ACPs/ACPs/000-configurable-evm-code-size-limit/README.md

 A compliant implementation should:

+1. increase the C-Chain `maxCodeSize` to `49,152` and `maxInitCodeSize` to `98,304` at a defined upgrade point;
-1. add `maxCodeSize` and `maxInitCodeSize` as explicit consensus parameters in Subnet-EVM-compatible configuration;
+2. add `maxCodeSize` and `maxInitCodeSize` as explicit consensus parameters in Subnet-EVM-compatible Avalanche L1 configuration;
-2. validate those parameters during genesis parsing and network-upgrade activation;
+3. validate those parameters during genesis parsing and network-upgrade activation;
-3. apply the configured values in contract creation checks for `CREATE` and `CREATE2`;
+4. apply the configured values in contract creation checks for `CREATE` and `CREATE2`;
-4. expose the configured values through operator-facing or tooling-facing interfaces; and
+5. expose the configured values through operator-facing or tooling-facing interfaces; and
-5. include local-network telemetry comparing contract deployment latency, block-building behavior, and state growth at multiple size thresholds.
+6. include local-network telemetry comparing contract deployment latency, block-building behavior, and state growth at multiple size thresholds.

 ## Security Considerations